 What has creating your course done for you personally?

 It’s taught me that experience matters and that building my own future instead of just working a job is the way to go.
 The marriage organization that I was part of actually forced me out.
 I was just doing dating coaching on the side but they wanted to get into that area too.
 So they decided to let me go since they would be competing with me.
 My course and future courses helps me not be at the mercy of an organization, a new CEO, board members, etc.

 There’s certainly a place for having a job because bills have to be paid and your family must be provided for and it’s not always ideal.But working on an escape route makes sense if you have an entrepreneurial mind and the desire to be out on your own. -Lee Wilson Click To Tweet

 I know it’s not for everyone, but it is for me.

 Do you have a story of a transformation from any of your clients?

 The one that struck me the most caused me to just sit and stare for several minutes.
-I was humbled and overwhelmed at the same time.
 It was a married couple and she took the time to email me about six months after he had come back to her.
-This client had gotten my Emergency Breakup Kit.
+This client enrolled in my Emergency Breakup Kit.